 For questions or more information on our Cardiac Care services, please check out some of the additional categories below or call the Cardiopulmonary Department at MRMC at 979-241-5950.

-Second Chance is a cardiac (heart) and exercise program offered by Matagorda Regional Medical Center.
-If you have an existing heart condition, this is an opportunity for you to take control of your life and significantly improve how you feel every day.
+Cardiac (heart) and exercise programs are offered by Matagorda Regional Medical Center.
+If you have an existing heart condition, there are opportunities for you to take control of your life and significantly improve how you feel every day.
 A special exercise program will be designed to fit your individual needs and capabilities.
 You will rotate among various exercise stations that include treadmill, bike, and arm and leg resistance exercises.
 Your physician will determine the proper exercise level for you at each of these stations.

 Your heart and blood pressure will be monitored and your exercise supervised by licensed personnel.
 Since your personal program will be prescribed according to your ability, levels will be increased as tolerated.
 Remember your heart is a muscle, and like any muscle it responds to exercise and becomes stronger.